Sequential Disruptions

 electronic disruptive music for the restless

 Sequential Disruptions is the name of my creative exploration of music using analog and digital synthesizers, searching for moments in sound, whether conscious or coincidental.
-It gives my music a raw and disruptive feeling (befitting today's restless listeners).
+It gives my music a raw and disruptive feeling.

 Thanks for listening,